Tamuno-omi/Sparkify/README.md

 | Support Vector Machine   | 0.88         | 0.83         | 477.02      |
 | Random Forest            | 0.88         | 0.83         | 400.06      |

 The **Random Forest Model** was selected as the Final Model because of its accuracy , we conducted a grid search to fine tune our model this time.
-In the future, we may instead implement Logistic Regression for more time efficiency. our model this time and reached **83.91% accuracy and a F1 score of 0.77** It is interesting to note we cannot outperform the accuracy and F1 score obtained with default parameters, probably due to the small size of the dataset.
+In the future, we may instead implement Logistic Regression for more time efficiency, our model this time and reached **83.91% accuracy and a F1 score of 0.77** It is interesting to note we cannot outperform the accuracy and F1 score obtained with default parameters, probably due to the small size of the dataset.

 #### VI.
 Feature Importance.
 We utilized the feature importance attribute of the Random Forest model and we observed that the length of using the service plays a very important role.